ktprezes/99/README.md

 Simply run the SWI interpreter, `consult` the `99.pl` file and you're ready to go!

+Note: all predicates are prefixed with `m_` to avoid collisions with the standard library.

 ( Still under progress, feel free to contribute solutions :) )